 Metal Roofing Prices: Pros, Cons and Costs

 Your consumer guide to metal roofing prices and materials.
 Learn the advantages and disadvantages of installing a metal roof.
+Find a contractor now.

-Metal roofing has come a long way from its reputation decades ago as a rickety covering that could amplify the sound of the smallest raindrops into something resembling a waterfall.
+Metal roofing has come a long way from its reputation decades ago as a rickety covering.
+It was once thought it could amplify the sound of the smallest raindrops into something resembling a waterfall.
 That's not the case.

-Today, metal roofing is durable, quiet, affordable, and should you wish, it can almost flawlessly imitate traditional roofing materials like wood shingles.
+Today, metal roofing is durable, quiet and affordable.
+It can almost flawlessly imitate traditional roofing materials, like wood shingles, if you want.

 What are metal roofing prices?

-Metal roofing prices vary depending on the material, but usually range somewhere between $350 to $1,100 per square, which equals 100 square feet and is the standard sizing for most roofing materials.
+Metal roofing prices vary depending on the material.
+Costs usually range somewhere between $350 to $1,100 per square.
+A square equals 100 square feet and is the standard sizing for most roofing materials.

-For the average home the installation runs about $6,700.
-That’s based on the U.S. Census found the average home size to be a two-story house 24 feet by 45 feet, totaling 2,200 square feet with 1,700 square feet of roofing.
+Installation runs about $6,700 for the average home.
+The U.S. Census found the average home size to be a two-story home, totaling 2,200 square feet with 1,700 square feet of roofing.
 The pitch of an average roof would be 6/12, meaning it elevates 6 inches for every 12 inches of length.
 A steeper pitch will increase costs.

 Metal roofing prices at a glance

-Metal roofing prices can vary depending on whether you purchase steel, aluminum or copper.
+Metal roofing costs can vary depending on whether you choose steel, aluminum or copper.

-- Steel shingle metal roof: Installing can cost a minimum of $600 per square foot for the shingles or $750 per square foot for a standing seam steel roof.
+- Steel shingle metal roof: Installation can cost at least $600 per square foot for the shingles.
+Or run $750 per square foot for a standing seam steel roof.

 - Aluminum metal roof: Can cost anywhere between $700 and $1,200 per square foot.

-For proper protection, you want to buy a metal roof with a galvalume substrate, which is backed by a 25-year steel mill warranty.
+For proper protection, you want to buy a metal roof with a galvalume substrate, backed by a 25-year steel mill warranty.
 The galvalume substrate can withstand the elements for years to come.

 What are the advantages of metal roofing?

 - Metal roofs have a longer lifespan and are more durable than other standard roofing materials.
-Low-end metal roofing usually comes with a warranty that lasts between 20 to 50 years with the expectation that it lasts a half century.
+Low-end metal roofing usually lasts 50 years.
+The warranty generally covers between 20 to 50 years.
 High-end roofing can survive a century before needing replacement.
 If you planning on passing the house down to your children, do them a favor and go with metal roofing.

-- Metal roofing is nearly impervious to normal weather, naturally sheds snow, and is resistant to fire, hail and heavy wind.
+- Metal roofing is nearly impervious to normal weather.
+It naturally sheds snow and is resistant to fire, hail and heavy wind.

 - A metal roof can keep your home cool during the summer, cutting air conditioning costs.

-- Metal roofing can be recycled and is more environmentally friendly than other materials, allowing you to earn LEED credits and federal tax credits.
+- Metal roofing is recyclable and more environmentally friendly than other materials.
+You can earn LEED credits and federal tax credits.

-- Metal roofing can be coated with reflective chemicals that boost energy efficiency by reflecting heat from the sun’s ray.
+- Metal roofing is sometimes coated with reflective chemicals.
+The coating boosts energy efficiency by reflecting heat from the sun’s ray.

 Metal roofing disadvantages

-- Metal roofing prices can be three times that of materials such as standard asphalt shingles.
+- Metal roofing prices can be three times that of other materials, such as standard asphalt shingles.

 About the Author Rachel Wright